Parsl/parsl/docs/userguide/configuring.rst

 Amazon Web services is a commercial cloud service which allows you to rent a range of computers and other computing services.
 The snippet below shows an example configuration for provisioning nodes from the Elastic Compute Cloud (EC2) service.
 The first run would configure a Virtual Private Cloud and other networking and security infrastructure that will be re-used in subsequent runs.
-The configuration uses the `AWSProvider` to connect to AWS
+The configuration uses the `AWS` to connect to AWS

 .. literalinclude:: ../../parsl/tests/configs/ec2_single_node.py